Virginia Preschool Initiative

 Program Requirements & Guidelines

-- Virginia Preschool Initiative (VPI) Guidelines – To obtain state funding, localities must develop a written local plan for programs that includes: 1.
+- Virginia Preschool Initiative (VPI) Guidelines-This is a Word document. – To obtain state funding, localities must develop a written local plan for programs that includes: 1.
 Provision for a quality preschool education; 2.
 Health services; 3.
 Family engagement; 4.
 Facilitation of comprehensive services; and 5.
 A plan for transportation.

 - Focus on Quality: Creating an Early Childhood Classroom Schedule (Word) – Guidelines for creating daily classroom schedules that a school division or locality may implement or adapt.
 The guidelines include requirements for schools or localities receiving funds through the Virginia Preschool Initiative.